Chubek/pyramid-anomally-detection/README.md

 If you wish to use a default value, use `DEFAULT` or `default`.

 Any questions, direct it at Chubak#7400 on Discord.

+You can use the examples file to test things out.

+> Distance functions are from SciPy but the main algorithms are by me using np.vectorize, fastest possible!

 Et alors je bid a revioir!